-- Audi Centre Perth, of which Bronte Howson is Dealer Principal, received \$8,000 from the Company as a fee short term lease of the Company's operating office premises.
+- Audi Centre Perth, of which Bronte Howson is Dealer Principal, received \$24,000 from the Group as a fee short term lease of the Group's operating office premises.
+The balance owing as at 30 June 2022 is nil.

 All transactions were made on normal commercial terms and conditions and at market rates.